Raney-org/mkdocs-material/docs/school/informal-logic/notes.md

 #### What is Logic?

-maybe the study of the methods and principles of good reasoning? implying that there are certain principles at work in good reasoning
+maybe the study of the methods and principles of good reasoning?
+I'm not quite sure tbh implying that there are certain principles at work in good reasoning

 these principles and methods are not a matter of opinion. (very cocky!)